Salvador Dalí &

 Politics

-Although Dalí started out claiming to be communist, anti-church and anti-monarchy, when the Spanish Civil War broke out in 1936 he refused to declare publicly for either side and remained “neutral” throughout the conflict.
+Although Dalí started out claiming to be communist, anti-church and anti-monarchy, when the Spanish Civil War broke out in 1936, he refused to declare publicly for either side and remained “neutral” throughout the conflict.
 At the end of the war in 1939, however, he announced his support for the victorious fascist regime of Franco and was immediately expelled from the left-leaning Surrealist artistic movement he had been involved in since 1929.
 He met with Franco on a number of occasions over the years and publicly supported the monarchy.

-When the Germans invaded France at the start of WWII the Dalí’s were in Bordeaux but managed to escape to Lisbon and from there sailed to New York.
+When the Germans invaded France at the start of WWI,I the Dalí’s were in Bordeaux but managed to escape to Lisbon and from there sailed to New York.
 They spent most of the next decade living between New York and California, touring the U.S. extensively.
 Their return to live in Franco’s Spain and his public support for the regime caused outrage amongst many exiled anti-fascist artists and intellectuals, including Pablo Picasso, who refused to mention Dalí’s name or acknowledge his existence for the rest of his life.

-He also had a family dispute which caused the breakdown of the relationships between himself and his father and sister.
-When his father died in 1950 Salvador Dalí Jnr. discovered he had been disinherited.
+He also had a family dispute, which caused the breakdown of the relationships between himself and his father and sister.
+When his father died in 1950, Salvador Dalí Jnr. discovered he had been disinherited.

 The Museums